todtsies/README-Generator/README.md

   - [Questions](#questions)

   ## Installation
-  npm install inquirer
+  node install inquirer

   ## Usage
-  Used to create a professional README to any application.
+  To create a professional README for any application.

   ## Contributors
   Emily B. Todt